FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `DATA` (Data) `g7:HEAD-SOUR-DATA`

 The database, electronic data source, or digital repository from which this dataset was exported.
-The payload is the name of the database, data source, or digital repository, with substructures providing additional details about it (not about the export).
+The payload is the name of the database, electronic data source, or digital repository, with substructures providing additional details about it (not about the export).

 #### `DATE` (Date) `g7:DATE`